mazores/Azores_M_Nguyen_T_Roku/README.md

 * Gulp
 ⋅⋅* (Check <code>gulpfile.js</code> for reference.
 NPM install should get you up and running with your dev tools.)

+## Future
+* Explore more functionality - saving, rating, comments, social media sharing, etc.
+* Add in animations and transitions for a more interactive feel.
+* Ability to search media by name, ability to filter through year, genre, and more.

 ## Team
 * Mikka Azores - Developer
 * Megan Nguyen - Designer